prigorian/HCI-quiz-2-Prigo-L1CC/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+this page is about news page home that i created. it contains index(html), css.
 ### The challenge

-Users should be able to:
+the process of making this is pretty hard and take alot of time, i almost submit it late because i submit it at 12.59 Users should be able to:

 - View the optimal layout for the interface depending on their device's screen size